mrzeszewski/DigitalGeographiesBooks/README.md

 1. Kitchin, R. (2021). **The Data Revolution: A critical analysis of big data, open data and data infrastructures**.
 Sage (revsion of 2014 book)
 2. Kitchin, R. (2021). **Data Lives: How Data Are Made and Shape Our World**.
 Policy Press.
+3. Thatcher, J., Shears, A., & Eckert, J. (Eds.).
+(2018). **Thinking Big data in geography: New regimes, new research.** U of Nebraska Press.

 ### Geographies of the digital
 Digital technologies produce and transform geographies but they also have they own geographies.